wijdanmkh-insk/Tubes-Mikrokomputer/README.md

-# Tubes-Mikrokomputer
+# Microcomputer Basics Final Test
+## Preface
+This repo containing of .ino file to run the small project of microcomputer basics.
+Verify and upload the file from Arduino IDE.
+This project run 8 LEDs in 3 commands :
+1. Turning on the middle lane of the LED sequences, and spreading to the edges.
+2. Showing voltage value through the LED sequences, the higher the voltage value, more LEDs are turned on.
+3. Using interrupt button

+## Hardware Requirements
-Containing final project of Microcomputer Basics, the components are consisting of :
+The required hardware components consisting of :
 1. Atmega 328P
 2. LED x 8 + 220 ohm resistor x 8
 3. Breadboard